Constitution and Bylaws of the Building Officials Association of Texas

 Revised August 9, 2018

 ARTICLE 1 – NAME AND PURPOSE

-The name of this organization shall be Building Officials Association of Texas (B.O.A.T.), established in 1962, affiliated and recognized as a separate department of the Texas Municipal League (T.M.L.) and the State of Texas Chapter for the International Code Council.
+The name of this organization shall be Building Officials Association of Texas (B.O.A.T.), established in 1962, affiliated and recognized as an affiliate member of the Texas Municipal League (T.M.L.) and the State of Texas Chapter for the International Code Council.
 This Constitution and Bylaws shall remain in force from the attested date and any further changes shall be made a part of this original document attested by the President’s and Secretary’s signatures by attachment only.
 This shall be a not for profit, non-political organization and shall be self-supporting.

 SECTION 2.
 The purpose of Building Officials Association of Texas shall be: